Efficient building and systems technology

 DyLCA

-Development of a process for the evaluation, optimization and control of grid-serving supply technology in buildings and districts, taking dynamic LCA into account
+Development of a process for the assessment, optimisation and control of grid-serving supply technology in buildings and neighbourhoods, taking dynamic LCA into account

 Project duration: January 2019 - December 2023